1. Definitions and Interpretation

 1.2 Clause, sub-clause and paragraph headings contained in the Agreement are for convenience of reference only and shall not affect the interpretation thereof.
 Any reference to any Act of Parliament or to legislation of any sovereign state shall be deemed to include any amendment, replacement or re- enactment thereof for the time being in force and to include any bylaws, licences, statutory instruments, rules, regulations, orders, notices, directions, consents or permissions made thereunder and any condition attaching thereto.
 Except where the context otherwise requires, words denoting the singular include the plural and vice versa; words denoting any gender include all genders; and words denoting persons include firms and corporations and vice versa.

-1.6 The Parties may agree to use any electronic systems for ordering Marine Lubricants that the Seller may, at any time and from time to time, make available to the Purchaser.
+2.6 The Parties may agree to use any electronic systems for ordering Marine Lubricants that the Seller may, at any time and from time to time, make available to the Purchaser.
 The use of any such electronic ordering system shall be subject to the terms and conditions applicable for the use of such system at the relevant time, in addition to these Terms of Sale.
-The foregoing does not constitute any obligation or commitment whatsoever to make any such electronic ordering system available to any person.
+The foregoing does not constitute any obligation or commitment whatsoever to make any

 3. Orders for Marine Lubricants